deltaswapio/deltaswap/whitepapers/0012_ibc_generic_messaging.md

 ## Goals

 - Remove the requirement for guardians to run full nodes for IBC-enabled chains.
-Guardians should be able to support any IBC-enabled chain by only running a full Wormchain node.
+Phylaxs should be able to support any IBC-enabled chain by only running a full Wormchain node.
 - Define a custom IBC specification for passing Wormhole messages from IBC-enabled chains to Wormchain.
 - Ensure this design is backwards-compatible with existing Cosmos integrations.
 - Ensure this design does not violate any of Wormhole's existing security assumptions.